jonnymind/SIRPAS/Base_System/Statistics.md

-# Statistics
+# Statistics {#BaM-gen-statistics}

-In Sirpas, the statistics are all the numeric or quality values that define a characters.
+In SIRPAS, the statistics are all the numeric or quality values that define a characters.
 They are divided in the following categories:

 * Mains: basic statistics on which every aspect of the character depends.
   In the base system, they are body (*B*) and mind (*M*).
 * Attributes: important aspect of the character on which many other mechanics depend.